-- A petition is to - be addressed to the President; - be made by electors of the district; state the request on each page of the petition; - contain the name, address and signature of each elector making the request, and the date each elector signed; contain a summary of the reasons for the request; and state the name of the person to whom, and an address at which, notice to the petitioners can be given. - Upon receiving a petition, the local government is to submit the petition to the relevant officer to be included in his or her deliberations and report on the matter that is the subject of the petition, subject to subclause (3).
-(2) - At any meeting, the Council is not to vote on any matter that is the subject of a petition presented to that meeting, unless: (a) the matter is the subject of a report included in the agenda; and (b) the Council has considered the issues raised in the petition.
+- be addressed to the President; - (b) be made by electors of the district; - (c) - state the request on each page of the petition; contain the name, address and signature of each elector making the request, and the date each elector signed; contain a summary of the reasons for the request; and (d)(e) - (f) state the name of the person to whom, and an address at which, notice to the petitioners can be given. - (2)Upon receiving a petition, the local government is to submit the petition to the relevant officer to be included in his or her deliberations and report on the matter that is the subject of the petition, subject to subclause (3). - (3) At any meeting, the Council is not to vote on any matter that is the subject of a petition presented to that meeting, unless: the matter is the subject of a report included in the agenda; and the Council has considered the issues raised in the petition. (a) - (b)